shashanknitmz/Predictive-Modeling-of-Heart-Disease-Using-Logistic-Regression/README.md

 # Predictive-Modeling-of-Heart-Disease-Using-Logistic-Regression
-Heart Disease Prediction Research  This repository contains the research paper and code for predicting heart disease using logistic regression and various data visualization techniques.
+This repository contains the research paper and code for predicting heart disease using logistic regression and various data visualization techniques.
 The research explores the Framingham Heart Study dataset, delves into data preprocessing, and applies machine learning models for accurate predictions.